 At Brava Roof Tile, we manufacture the best impact resistant roofing shingles.
-Our composite shingles are Class 4 Impact rated (withstand a 2-inch steel ball dropped repeatedly from a height of 20 feet) and can will withstand winds up to 110 mph.
+Our composite shingles are Class 4 Impact rated (withstand a 2-inch steel ball dropped repeatedly from a height of 20 feet) and can will withstand winds up to 188+ mph with ring shank nails.
 Read on to learn more about how your roof might be vulnerable to hail damage, and see why a Brava Roof is perfect for your home.

 Why Does Hail Cause So Much Damage to a Roof?

 Hailstones are essentially a ball of ice that forms when raindrops are caught in thunderstorm updrafts and freeze as they move upward into extremely cold areas.
 As they collide with liquid water drops that freeze on their surface, they grow into larger hailstones, and then fall to Earth when they become too heavy for the updraft to carry them.

 Hail often falls directly down because it is too heavy for the wind to carry it, landing on and causing damage to roofs, cars, and other surfaces.
 In some cases, when winds are extremely strong, hail can fall and be pushed sideways, creating more damage to siding and windows, and even injuring people and animals.

 Hail is a multi-faceted danger for roofs and the materials that protect them.
 In high winds, hail that is less than one inch in diameter can fall between 9 mph and 25 mph.
 Larger hailstones between two and four inches in diameter can fall at a rate of 44 mph, and up to 72 mph.